Alabama Road Trip with Kids: Printing Presses, Pulleys & Peace (Day 4)

 Drive from Monte Sano: 18 minutes / 9 miles

-What to Expect:
+What to Expect

 • Learn how newspapers were printed in the 1800s

-• Interactive demos on candle-making and woodcraft
+• Try interactive candle-making and woodcraft demos

 • Military discount available